swiftlang/swift-evolution/proposals/0173-swap-indices.md

 ## Source compatibility

 This is purely additive so should not be source breaking.
-However, due to current compiler behavior, it may be necessary to declare a version of the old `swap` on `MutableCollection` for Swift 3 compatibility purposes.
-This version will forward to the free function.

 ## Effect on ABI stability